bangkorkor/aquaculture-perception/uw_yolov8/readme.md

 - Create a __init__.py file inside models?????
 - To run the actual script do PYTHONPATH=$PWD python3 train.py
 - i think thats it.

+### ONNX is cool for visualization, look into this